Verdier quotients of Calabi-Yau categories from quivers with potential: Hearts of

 \section{Hearts of $\pvd(e\Gamma e)$}

-In this and the next section, we assume that $(Q,W)$ is a quiver with potential \emph{of geometric type}, and we use the same terminology as in Section \ref{sec_loc_pvd}.
-We study the exchange graph $\EGb(e\Gamma e)$ defined in Section \ref{subsec_quotients} and hearts of $\pvd (e\Gamma e)$ obtained by (non-simple) tilt of $\ol{\cl H}$ in $\EGb(e\Gamma e)$.
-The main results are Theorem \ref{quot_graph} and Theorem \ref{any_heart_quot}, concerning (part of) the exchange graph of $\pvd(e\Gamma e)$ of finite hearts, and reachable hearts.
-We show that the first can be read off from $\EGb(\Gamma)$, and that the latter are all of quotient type, i.e., they are induced by bounded t-structures in $\pvd\Gamma$.
+We continue to use the terminology from the prevoius sections: $(Q,W)$ is a finite non-degenerate quiver with potential, with set of vertices $Q^0=I\sqcup I^c$, $\Gamma=\Gamma(Q,W)$ is its Ginzburg algebra, $e=\sum_{j\in I^c}e_j$ is a fixed idempotent associated with the complement of the subquiver $(Q_I,W_I)$.
+The exchange graphs $\EGp(\pvd\Gamma)$ and $\EGb(\pvd(e\Gamma e))$ are defined in Notation \ref{EG_Gamma}.
+Corollary \ref{any_heart_quot} tells us that all hearts obtained by titling at \emph{any} torsion pair a finite heart in $\EGb(\pvd(e\Gamma e))$ are of quotient type, i.e., they are induced by bounded t-structures in $\pvd\Gamma$, not necessarily finite.

-The assumption that $(Q,W)$ is of geometric type is crucial in Proposition \ref{ExConvRep}, which is used in Theorem \ref{quot_graph} and Theorem \ref{thm:SPdual}.
-The content of this section is complementary to the study of the exchange graph $\EGb(e\Gamma e)$ appearing in \cite[Section 6]{BMQS} in relation with the exchange graph of $\colsur$ and $\surfo$.
+In this section, we assume that $(Q,W)$ is a quiver with potential \emph{of geometric type}, and we study $\EGb(\pvd(e\Gamma e))$ and \emph{simple} tilts, i.e., tilts at simple objects.
+The main result is Theorem \ref{quot_graph}, that shows that $\EGb(\pvd(e\Gamma e))$ can be read off from $\EGb(\pvd\Gamma)$.
+It relies in the procedure described in the proof of Proposition \ref{ExConvRep} for which the assumption that $(Q,W)$ is of geometric type is crucial.
+The content of this section is complementary to the study of the exchange graph $\EGb(\pvd(e\Gamma e))$ in relation with the exchange graph of $\colsur$ and $\surfo$, recalled in Theorem \ref{thm_BMQS}.

-We recall the following general definitions. \begin{definition} We say that an oriented graph is $(n,m)$-regular if each vertex has exactly $n$ outgoing arrows and $m$ incoming arrows.
-We say it is connected if, given any two vertices, there is a path connecting them. \end{definition} \begin{definition} Let $\operatorname{G}=(V,E)$ be a (oriented) graph with set of vertices $V$ and edges (arrows) $E$.
-A subgraph of $\operatorname{G}$ consists of $(V',E')$ where $V'\subset V$ and $E'\subset E$.
-Given $V'\subset V$, the subgraph $(V',E')$ is full if $E'\subset E$ is the maximal subset of edges connecting vertices in $V'$. \end{definition} \begin{definition} Let $\operatorname{G}=(V,E)$ be a (oriented) graph with set of vertices $V$ and edges (arrows) $E$.
-Let $E'\subset E$.
-We say that $E'$ induces the partition $P=\{P_1,\dots, P_t\}$ of $V$, where, for any pair $i\neq j$, the vertices $V_i,V_j$ are in the same subset $P_r$ if and only if there is a path of edges (arrows) in $E'$ connecting them.

-Let $P$ be the partition of $V$ induced by $E'$.
-The quotient of $\operatorname{G}$ with respect to $E'$ is defined as the (oriented) graph $H$ whose set of vertices coincides with $P$, and such that there is an edge connecting $P_r$ and $P_s$ (arrow $P_r\to P_s$) for any edge (arrow) in $E \setminus E'$ connecting a vertex of $V$ in $P_r$ and one in $P_s$. \end{definition}